Gretsch G2215-P90 Streamliner Junior Jet Club Review & Prices

 How Lightweight is it?

 We found that the Gretsch G2215-P90 Streamliner Junior Jet Club weighs between 7.5lbs (3.4kgs) and 8lbs (3.6kgs).
-This was recorded from some online retailers that publish the weight of the guitars they sell.
+This was recorded from some online retailers that publish the weight of the instruments they sell.

 Scale Length